rbw/flask-journey/docs/index.rst

     journey.init_app(app)

-You may also set up ``Journey`` directly, passing a list of bundles to the constructor:
+You may also set up ``Journey`` directly, passing a list of bundles its constructor:

 .. code-block:: python